robjhyndman/M4metalearning/docs/temporal_metabooting.md

 #> [1] "Classification error:  0.8192"
 #> [1] "Selected OWI :  0.9887"
 #> [1] "Weighted OWI :  0.8506"
+#> [1] "Naive Weighted OWI :  0.9011"
 #> [1] "Oracle OWI:  0.5648"
 #> [1] "Single method OWI:  0.95"
 #> [1] "Average OWI:  1.132"
+#> [1] 0.8506115
 ```

-The results are somehow surprising, **the metalearning approach produces less forecasting error than the actual temporal crossvalidated errors**, ***even tough the metalearning was trained on it!*** This happens for both selection and weighting methods!.
+The results are somehow surprising, **the metalearning approach produces less forecasting error than the actual temporal crossvalidated errors**, ***even though the metalearning was trained on it!*** This happens for both selection and weighting methods!.

 #### Hence the name MetaBooting, because metalearning is pulling itself from its own bootstraps by improving over the dataset it was trained from!